SyncraEngine/SyncraEngine/README.md

 ## What's this project about?

 The goal here is to provide a 3D sandbox/engine optimized for social VR use cases that lets you do just about anything in a safe, performant, and flexible way.
-A lot of sandbox games either don't support VR, have limited editing/scripting tools, don't handle user-generated content safely/performantly, and are generally just poorly implemented.
-SyncraEngine's architecture and feature set is focused on modularity, extensibility, safety, performance, and simplicity.
+A lot of sandbox games don't support VR, have limited editing/scripting tools or capabilities, don't handle user-generated content safely/performantly, or are generally just poorly implemented.
+SyncraEngine's architecture and feature set is focused on extensibility, safety, fidelity, and performance.
 The main objectives here are the following:

-- **Safety and Modularity**:
+- **Security & Reliability**:
   - Full process/world/script sandboxing
   - Engine-level permissions system
   - Memory-safe code written in Rust
   - Shader and script validation
+  - Process-based architecture
 - **Extensibility**:
   - Scriptable components, drivers, libraries, shaders, and more
   - Official and user package management